notaz/picodrive/README.md

 ### Using MSU, MD+/32X+, and Mode 1 on Sega/Mega CD

 PicoDrive supports using CD audio enhanced cartridge games in all 3 formats.
-To start an enhanced cartridge, the "cue" or "chd" file of the audio CD must be selected.
+To start an enhanced cartridge, load the .cue or .chd file.
+The cartridge file should have the same base name and be placed in the same directory.
 Further instructions can be found in `platform/base_readme.txt`.

 ### Sega Pico and Storyware Pages